Sphereon-Opensource/pex-openapi/docs/generate-pex-models.md

 ### Step 5 : Check if everything went correctly

-In the terminal run the following command from the `<workspace>/my-pe-models-consumer-prj`
+In the terminal run the following command from the `<workspace>/my-pex-models-consumer-prj`

 ```
-cd '<workspace>/my-pe-models-consumer-prj'
+cd '<workspace>/my-pex-models-consumer-prj'
-npm run my-pe-models-consumer-script
+npm run my-pex-models-consumer-script
 ```

 You should expect this to be printed on the console.